-Key Description ■ W Pressed alone it returns to the Start screen or to return to the last open app.
-It can also be used with other keys for special functions, please check Windows Help. ■ A pplication ey This key has the same effect as clicking the right mouse button; it opens the application's context menu.
+Key / Description 4 Windows key Pressed alone it returns to the Start screen or to return to the last open app.
+It can also be used with other keys for special functions, please check Windows Help. Ξ Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.

-PRECISION TOUCHPAD
+USING THE PRECISION TOUCHPAD

 The touchpad controls the arrow (or 'cursor') on the screen.
 As you slide your finger across the touchpad, the cursor will follow this movement.
-Microsoft introduced the Precision Touchpad (PTP) for Windows 8.1 (and later Windows versions) in order to provide a more uniform, smooth, and accurate touchpad experience.
-Many applications support precision touchpad gestures that use one or more fingers.
+The Precision Touchpad (PTP) is designed to provide a more uniform, smooth, and accurate touchpad experience.
+Many applications support precision touchpad gestures that use one or more fingers, however, some gestures may not be supported by the specific application or program you are using.